colyseus/docs/docs/authentication.md

 This section covers the configuration and usage of [`@colyseus/social`](http://github.com/colyseus/colyseus-social).

-`@colyseus/social` is an experimental module that provides general-purpose services to speed-up your multiplayer game development experience.
-Its API is not final, and is open for suggestions and improvement.
+`@colyseus/social` is an experimental module that provides general-purpose backend services to speed-up your multiplayer game development experience.
+The API is open for suggestions and improvement.

 !!!
 Tip